Highway 97 Interconnector

-Quesnel North-South Interconnector
+The North-South Interconnector would:

-What are the issues?
+what are the issues?

 Highway 97 flows through downtown Quesnel, crossing eleven major intersections.
 There have been multiple vehicle and pedestrian collisions at these intersections which will continue to be safety risks unless the highway is rerouted.